-Attention, to operate in s-TTL auto flash exposure mode, digital camera and ONE160x strobe must be interfaced by an optical TTL-trigger dedicated to the ONE160x unit.
+Attention, to operate in s-TTL auto flash exposure mode, digital camera and ONE160x-MkII strobe must be interfaced by an optical TTL-trigger dedicated to this specific strobe.
 This device has the function of converting the information received from the camera into optical pulses, which they will be decoded by the strobe CPU to managing the monitoring pre-flashes and and the final exposure flash.